igormironchik/gif-tools/README.md

 this is very helpful for a developer to see a real record of a problem in bug report.

-In editor QA can add a text (even making an animation is possible) or highlight something important with rectangle, it's a very easy tool.
+In editor QA can add a text (even making an animation is possible) or highlight something important with rectangle, draw arrow, it's a very easy tool.
 When editing tool in editor will be chosen user will see a description text how to use this or that tool, these messages can be turned off in settings dialogue.